SimpleFinance/simple-metrics/README.md

         <url-pattern>/ping</url-pattern>
       </servlet-mapping>

-Now you can visit your application and get a thread dump:
+Now you can visit your application and get a thread dump, health check or collect metrics using collectd:

     > curl localhost:9292/threads
       main id=1 state=WAITING